 Persons Under 16

-The responsible adult member shall ensure that all children in their care wear suitable and effective personal buoyancy at all times when in the vicinity of the water.
+The responsible adult member shall ensure that all children in their care wear suitable and effective personal buoyancy at all times when in the vicinity of the water, and appropriate thermal protection.

 Personal Buoyancy and Protection

-Effective personal buoyancy shall be worn at all times when afloat in all craft, safety boats and on the club jetty.
-If it is of the inflatable type it must be kept inflated.
-Nappy harnesses, wetsuits and drysuits in themselves are not considered adequate buoyancy.
+Effective personal buoyancy shall be worn at all times when afloat in all craft, safety boats and on the club jetty, except as otherwise detailed in the Byelaws.
+Nappy harnesses, waist harnesses, wetsuits and drysuits in themselves are not considered adequate buoyancy.